 Mother: Lillian (Gordy) Carter

-Other Facts: Jimmy Carter was the first U.S. president to be born in a hospital.
+Carter was the first US president to be born in a hospital.

-Champion of human rights, especially in regard to the governments of South Korea, Iran, Argentina, South Africa, and Rhodesia (Zimbabwe).
+Champion of human rights, especially regarding the governments of South Korea, Iran, Argentina, South Africa and Rhodesia (now Zimbabwe).

-Timeline: 1953 - Works on his own farm in Plains and operates Carter's Warehouse, a general purpose seed and farm supply company.
+1953 - Works on his own farm in Plains, Georgia, and operates Carter’s Warehouse, a general-purpose seed and farm supply company.

-1962 - Wins election to the Georgia Senate.
+1962 - Wins election to the Georgia state Senate.

 1966 - Runs for governor and loses to Lester Maddox.

 November 3, 1970 - Runs for governor a second time and wins.

 January 12, 1971 - Is inaugurated as Georgia’s 76th governor.